dell/karavi-topology/docs/CONTRIBUTING.md

 ## Building, Deploying, and Testing

-Please refer to the [Getting Started Guide](./GETTING_STARTED_GUIDE.md) for information on building, deploying, and running tests for Karavi Topology.
+Please refer to the [Getting Started Guide](./GETTING_STARTED_GUIDE.md) for information on building, deploying, and running tests.